 Written Acknowledgment for Financial Gift

-Donation Informa ation
+Donation Information

-Date Court Received Gift: Donation to Superior Court of Court Address: California, County of
+Date Court Received Gift:

+Donation to Superior Court of California, County of

+Court Address:

-Court Telephone Number:
+Court Telephone No.:

 Court's Federal Tax ID #:

+Donation Amount:

+Check Ocheck No

-Donation Amount: Check Cash Other Check #
+Cash Other Other

-Purpose of Donation: The donor has expressed a desirethat this gift benefit the Superior Court of California, County of, and that the gift be used to support and assist the court in carrying out its public function and duties.
+Purpose of Donation: The donor has expressed a desire that this gift benefit the Superior Court of California, County of, and that the gift be used to support and assist the court in carrying out its public function and duties.

-Donor Conditions or Instructio ns: -
+Donor Conditions or Instructions:

+The court did not solicit this gift.
+Nothing of value, benefit, influence, or consideration was, or will be,

-promised or given as a result of the court, to support and assist ft.
-Nothing of value, benefit, infl of the gift.
-The court will use thi at the court in carrying out its pu or conditions or instructions se is financial gift exclusive ublic functions and dutie ely for the benefit of
+promised or given as a result of the gift.
+The court will use this financial gift exclusively for the benefit of

-Donon Informaci ion
+the court, to support and assist the court in carrying out its public functions and duties, and in a manner

+that is consistent with any donor conditions or instructions set forth above.

+Donor Information

-Name (Donor): Donor Informat
+Name (Donor):

-Telepho ne Number:
+Address:

+Telephone No.:

-Issued By: Title:
+Issued By:

+Title:

 Date Issued: